rspec/rspec-rails/README.md

 4. Extraction of `stub_model` and `mock_model` to
    [`rspec-activemodel-mocks`](https://github.com/rspec/rspec-activemodel-mocks)
 5. In Rails 5.x, controller testing has been moved to its own gem which is [rails-controller-testing](https://github.com/rails/rails-controller-testing).
 Using `assigns` in your controller specs without adding this gem will no longer work.
+6. `rspec-rails` now includes two helpers, `spec_helper.rb` and `rails_helper.rb`.
+   `spec_helper.rb` is the conventional RSpec configuration helper, whilst the
+    Rails specific loading and bootstrapping has moved to the `rails_helper.rb` file.
+Rails specs now need this file required beforehand either at the top of the specific file (recommended) or a common configuration location such as your `.rspec` file.

 Please see the [RSpec Rails Upgrade docs](https://www.relishapp.com/rspec/rspec-rails/docs/upgrade) for full